 The OEMS also say limiting the alternatives to one (R-134a) simplifies things, reduces the risk of cross-contamination and eliminates the need for multiple recovery machines.

 The suppliers of blends say their products typically cool better than straight R-134a in systems designed for R-12.
 Some also claim that it is not necessary to change the compressor oil or desiccant (which is usually recommended when converting an R-12 system to R-134a).
 They also say the fractionation problem is exaggerated and do not foresee any major problems with recovering and recycling their products (recycling blends is currently illegal, but the EPA is reviewing its feasibility).

-One of the undesirable consequences of expensive R-12 has been a rise in the use of illegal refrigerants.
-Some of the refrigerants that have been introduced do not meet the EPA's criteria for environmental acceptability or safety.
+Some refrigerants that have been introduced do not meet the EPA's criteria for environmental acceptability or safety.
 Flammable refrigerants that contain large quantities of hydrocarbons (propane, butane, isobutane, etc.) have been declared illegal for use in mobile A/C applications, but are still turning up in vehicle systems anyway because of their cheap price.